 Built by students.

-Every project started with a prompt, a $10,000 budget, and a team of young people who refused to wait for permission.
+Every project started with a prompt, a $10,000 budget, and a team of students who were closest to the problem — and trusted to solve it.

 The Net Gala